neondatabase/website/content/docs/README.md

 ## Code blocks

-All available languages for code blocks can be found [here](https://github.com/react-syntax-highlighter/react-syntax-highlighter/blob/HEAD/AVAILABLE_LANGUAGES_PRISM.MD)
+All available languages for code blocks can be found [here](https://prismjs.com/index.html#supported-languages)

 ## Contributing

-For small changes and spelling fixes, we recommend using the GitHub UI because the markdown files are relatively easy to edit.
+For small changes and spelling fixes, we recommend using the GitHub UI because the markdown files are relatively easy to edit

-For larger contributions, consider running the project locally to see how the changes look like before making a pull request.
+For larger contributions, consider running the project locally to see how the changes look like before making a pull request